 Primarily in Slovenia, a small country in central Europe surrounded by Austria, Italy, Croatia, and Hungary.
 It is also spoken by others in each of these countries along the borders.
 It is estimated that there are 2.5 million Slovenian speakers in the world.

-I will never forget the first week of my Slovenian course a few years ago when I came in upset that my homework was a mess.
-I asked how did anyone finish it?!
+I will never forget the first week of my Slovenian course when I was upset that my homework was a mess, and I asked how did anyone finish it?!
 I was sitting there with my English-Slovene dictionary in hand and the other students look at me like I was from another planet.
 They were all using a dictionary app called PONS, and wow, life-changing.
 This is hands down the BEST dictionary for English-Slovene and I will challenge anyone who says otherwise.
 I use this app religiously on my phone and computer.

 *Tip* Because this dictionary is so great you can enter a common word, for example, I searched jesti (to eat) and as you can see in the screenshot it gives me a few sentences with it in use.
 Because Slovenian can be so difficult with all of the cases (skloni) I found this to be a great way to find phrases and then save them on flashcards or in my notebook.

 This suggestion might only work if you are in Slovenia, but I will suggest just trying your local library or university library wherever you are.
 Some times they are part of a larger network that can get books from other locations.
 Slovenian language books are really quite expensive.
-I recently joined my local library and they have a whole section for learning Slovenian.
+I recently joined my local library and they have a whole section for learning Slovenian and the librarians are more than happy to help.

 Besana was a very valuable resource when I began learning Slovenian.
 Once on the site, you can enter a word, like the example given “hiša” (house), when you click “Pregibaj” the results will show you all of the forms of hiša for each case (sklon) for singular, dual, and plural.

-A really cool site that is aiming to gather recordings for all the worlds in the world.
+A really cool site that is aiming to gather recordings for all the words in the world is Forvo.
 There is a section for Slovene where you can hear real recordings of real locals pronouncing words.
 They have over 7000 words available!

 Language Schools and Teachers for Slovenian

-This is the most known school in Ljubljana and almost everyone I speak to who moves here attends a course, including myself.
+Also known as, Center za slovenščino kot drugi in tuji jezik, is the most well-known school in Ljubljana and almost everyone I speak to who moves here attends a course, including myself.
 They have different courses for various levels and hours.
-I have mixed feelings because there was a lot of classwork and homework, BUT this course really improved my Slovene in a short period of time.
+Do note that there is significant classwork and homework with expected attendance, BUT this course really improved my Slovene in a short period of time.
 Before this course, I could barely speak Slovene and afterward I able to do small tasks like ordering at a restaurant or asking for help in the store.

 Listen & Learn is a company that offers language lessons across the UK and Ireland.
 I never used them or know of anyone who has but I thought it might be good for someone who wants face-to-face lessons.